nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 2. `sudo intel_gpu_top` to check if percentage under the "Video" section goes up
 3. `watch -n 1 sudo intel_gpu_frequency` to check if the frequency goes up

+Depending on the quality of the video (i.e. 1080p60 or lesser), the video codec may sometimes not decode on the GPU.
+For example AV1 codec.
+A workaround is to try installing the `enhanced-h264ify` extension to make YouTube stream H.264 videos instead, but also allow VP8/VP9 via the extension settings.

 ### <a id="watch-hdr-videos">Watch HDR videos

 To play HDR videos, see `youtube-play` in extras folder.